Violence against prostitutes: Serial killers

 Robert Pickton, a Canadian who lived near Vancouver, made headlines after the remains of numerous missing sex workers were found on his family farm.
 He has now been convicted of the murders of six women who went missing from Vancouver's Downtown Eastside, and is suspected by police of killing at least twenty more (though no charges have been filed in relation to their deaths).
 In December 2007 he was sentenced to life in prison, with no possibility of parole for 25 years.

 In December 2006, Steve Wright murdered five sex workers in Ipswich, England (see Ipswich serial murders).

 Believed to have begun in 1996, the Long Island Serial Killer killed between 10 and 16 women in the sex work profession.
-Though the killings seemed to have stopped between 2010 and 2013 the perpetrator remains at large.
+The killings seemed to have stopped in 2011, and a suspect was apprehended in 2023.

 Efforts to combat violence

 Most efforts to advocate for prostitutes have focused on prevention of the spread of AIDS/HIV+ among the general population rather than focusing on how certain policies would benefit the prostitutes themselves.
 This focus has neglected many of the issues of violence facing sex workers.
 Recently, however, there has been an effort to eradicate violence against prostitutes from a wider perspective.
 The United Nations Population Fund (UNPF), in conjunction with several other organizations, recommends community empowerment, led by sex workers, as a way to combat violence against sex-workers.
 UNPF also advocates for changing perceptions to view sex work as work, rather than an illegal activity.
 One issue facing efforts to prevent violence against prostitutes is that there is a low level of reporting violence among prostitutes.
 A study of female sex-workers in India found that 54% of female sex-workers do not report violence committed against them, and only 36% shared their experience with NGOs or a peer or family member.